tinmarino/EvaluationCity/README.md

 134
 ```

-But uncommenting the "delete ptr;" line make it works until the end.
+But uncommenting the "delete ptr;" line make it work until the end.

 ### More on memory leaks